Research in Physics

 - Encyclopedia of Materials: Science and Technology [TA402 .E53 2001] 11 volumes

-If you just want to look for current topics, try browsing through current physics journals such as Physics Today and Physics World.
-You will find them on the Current Journals shelves in the Science Library, shelved alphabetically by title.
+If you just want to look for current topics, try browsing through current physics journals such as Physics World and Physics Today.
+You will find Physics World on the Current Journals shelves in the Science Library, shelved alphabetically by title.

-To find out what journals you can access electronically at the UO, use FindText.
+To find the online version of Physics Today and other physics journals that you can access electronically at the UO, use FindText.

 - Conversion of Units

 Allows you to enter a numerical value, select a unit, and convert it to another unit

 - AIP Physics Desk Reference [QC61 .P49 2003]